 The authorities review – the Government decides

-The state also requested an independent international review of the long-term safety of the Spent Fuel Repository after it has been sealed.
-This was conducted by an expert group appointed by the OECD’s Nuclear Energy Agency (NEA).
-This group presented its final report in June 2012 and it gives a positive appraisal of this part of the application.
+Furthermore, the State requested that an independent international review would be made of the long-term safety after closure of the Spent Fuel Repository.
+The review was carried out by a group of experts appointed by the OECD’s Nuclear Energy Agency NEA.
+The group submitted its final report in June 2012 and it gave a favourable opinion on this part of the application.

 Once permits have been granted, this does not mean that the process is finished.
 There are a large number of controls that have to be passed before nuclear technology plants can be built.
 For instance additional permits are required from the Swedish Radiation Safety Authority before building can start, trial operations can begin, for routine operation and finally for phasing facilities out and sealing them.
 At each of these stages the preliminary safety analysis contained in SKB’s applications have to be expanded and become increasingly detailed.